 Landlord Issues from Tenant Bankruptcies

 Tenant bankruptcies are creating headaches for landlords.
 RadioShack.
 Brookstone.
 Toys R’ Us.
 Sears.
-With fifteen major retail bankruptcies filed to-date in 2018, the toppled retail behemoth has almost become a cliché, and brands once courted by commercial landlords have become major sources of risk.
+With fifteen major retail bankruptcies filed last year in 2018, the toppled retail behemoth has almost become a cliché, and brands once courted by commercial landlords have become major sources of risk.
 With no sign of a slow-down, this article provides a refresher on your rights, as a commercial landlord, in commercial tenant bankruptcies.

 Commercial Tenant Bankruptcies 101: THE BASICS